 You can see my latest speeches and appearances in Parliament here:

-I am very grateful to the hon.
+I am grateful to the hon.
 Member for raising the Law Commission report.

 I am happy to commit to that open consultation once we have published the findings of the review.